Optimal enzyme rhythms in cells: Forced metabolic oscillations

-In a single reaction, reactant and enzyme rhythms can act synergistically, and their effects on the average flux can be described by second-order spectral elasticities.
-Rhythms in metabolic networks, driven by rhythms of enzymes and external metabolites, can be described in a similar way.
-The relation between an applied enzyme or external rhythm and the resulting flux and concentration rhythms is described by periodic response coefficients (see SI \ref{sec:ResponseFormulae}).
-If a state variable $\ys$ (metabolic flux or internal concentration) is influenced by oscillating parameters $a(t)$ and $b(t)$, a second-order expansion for $\ys(t)$ yields three terms: forced oscillations with frequencies $\omega$, forced oscillations with frequency $2 \omega$, and a shift of the central value.
-This shift
+This formula resembles Eq.~(\ref{eq:fluxsplitting2}) (with $E_{\tilde u \tilde x}$ instead of the prefactor $k/2$).
+The second-order spectral elasticities describe synergisms between metabolite and enzyme rhythms, relating two rhythmic profiles to the resulting time average shift in reaction rate.
+Now we consider the entire network.
+Network-wide rhythms (caused by enzyme and external metabolite rhythms) can be described similarly, but with response coefficients instead of elasticities as expansion coefficients.
+Periodic response coefficients relate a sine-wave perturbation (of an enzyme or external metabolite) to the resulting flux and concentration rhythms (see SI \ref{sec:ResponseFormulae}).
+If a state variable $\ys$ (an internal concentration or metabolic flux) is influenced by oscillating parameters $a(t)$ and $b(t)$, a second-order expansion for $\ys(t)$ yields three kinds of effects: forced oscillations with frequencies $\omega$, forced oscillations with frequency $2 \omega$, and a shift $\Delta \langle \ys \rangle_{t}$ of the average value.
+The shift consists of three terms:

-again, consists of three terms: two terms represent self-synergies of $a$ and of $b$ (describing, e.g., the dynamic self-inhibition of an enzyme); the third term describes a synergy between the parameters.
-Its magnitude and sign depend on the phase shift $\Delta \varphi$.
-Eq.~(\ref{eq:deltayexpansion}) contains no first-order term, because the reference state (where $\at = \bt = 0$) is a local extremum of the shift $\Delta \langle y \rangle$; it can be a minimum, a maximum, or a saddle point.
-In a model with many periodic parameters (amplitude vector $\pvt$), we can sum over all pairwise synergies (each described by Eq.~(\ref{eq:deltayexpansion})) and obtain the total shift
+The first two terms represent self-synergies of $a$ and of $b$ (describing, e.g.~the dynamic self-inhibition of an enzyme); the third term describes a synergy between the parameters. \co{SAY: for symmetry reasons ..:} Its magnitude and sign depend on the phase shift $\Delta \varphi$.
+Eq.~(\ref{eq:deltayexpansion}) contains no first-order terms because the reference state (where $\at = \bt = 0$) is an extremum point with respect to state shifts $\Delta \langle \ys \rangle_{t}$; it can be a minimum, a maximum, or a saddle point.
+In a model with many periodic parameters (amplitude vector $\pvt$), the total shift results from a sum over all pairwise synergies.
+We can generalise Eq.~(\ref{eq:deltayexpansion}) and obtain

-The symbol $\pvt^{\dag}$ denotes the adjoint (i.e., complex conjugate transpose).
-The synergy matrix $\RYmat_{\rm \pt \pt}(\omega)$ is Hermitian and can be computed from the stoichiometric matrix $\Nmat$ and the first-and second-order elasticities (for details, see SI \ref{sec:periodicdynamics}).
-Its elements, called second-order periodic response coefficients (see SI \ref{sec:ResponseFormulae}), resemble the second-order spectral control coefficients from \cite{lieb:2005} except for a scaling factor.
-In a second-order approximation, there are no fitness synergies between rhythms of different frequencies.
+The symbol $\pvt^{\dag}$ denotes the adjoint vector (i.e.~the complex conjugate transpose).
+The synergy matrix $\RYmat_{\rm \pt \pt}(\omega)$ can be computed from the stoichiometric matrix $\Nmat$ and from the first-and second-order elasticities (see SI \ref{sec:periodicdynamics}).
+It is Hermitian and its matrix elements, called second-order periodic response coefficients (see SI \ref{sec:ResponseFormulae}), are equal to the second-order spectral control coefficients in \cite{lieb:2005} except for a scaling factor.
+In our second-order approximation, rhythms of different frequencies have no fitness synergies between them.